k4sh4n1/research/structural/001_damper/README.md

 * $\bar{k}$ is damper stiffness
 * $\bar{F}_y$ is dampler yielding force

+# Seismic records

+Two attached seismic acceleration time histories are considered.
+Their max value should be normalized to $0.4g$ before any computation.

 # System alone

-For SDOF sytesm without hysteresis mechanism and under the two attached seismic time histories, I need:
+For SDOF sytesm without hysteresis mechanism and under the two seismic records, compute:

 1. System response
    * Displacement and its max value